• Skip to primary navigation

 3. Wear thicker socks

-We’re getting more low tech here, but if your boot is off by just half a size or so, getting nice, thick socks fixes the issue well enough.
+We’re getting more low tech here, but if your boot is off by just half a size or so, getting nice, thick socks have fixed the issue for me more than once.
 (This was the case with my Alden Indys.)
-Look for socks made of wool or synthetic materials, which are thick and cushiony.
+You’ll have more success filling space in your boot with wool socks or synthetics than cotton.

 Lifetime Warranty